 Subscribe to RotoWire to see the full article.

 We reserve some of our best content for our paid subscribers.
 Plus, if you choose to subscribe you can discuss this article with the author and the rest of the RotoWire community.

 Taylor is RotoWire's senior NASCAR writer.
-A five-time FSWA award winner, Taylor was named the Racing Writer of the Year each of the last two years.
-He is also a military historian, specifically the World War II U.S. Navy in the Pacific.
+A nine-time FSWA finalist, Taylor was named the Racing Writer of the Year in 2008, 2009, 2010, 2016 and 2017.
+He is also a military historian, focused specifically on World War II and the U.S. Navy's efforts in the Pacific.